-In terms of solution approaches, we are just at the beginning.
 The goal is to identify distinct properties of context, relying on established ontologies and taxonomies.
 However, it is clear that an iterative process with a strong feedback loop must be strived for.
-Starting from simple tests and building knowledge in a strategic and prioritized way is a promising approach.
+Starting from simple tests and building knowledge in a strategic and prioritised way is a promising approach.
 Use cases can be an effective tool for communication, if they are sufficiently traced to context.
-The ultimate goal, however, should be a standardised and structured process to engineer requirements and context definitions consistently.
-Within VEDLIoT, we hope to propose a useful process for the scope of VEDLIoT based systems.
+The ultimate goal, however, is a standardised and structured process to engineer requirements and context definitions consistently.